bmoussaud/xld-petclinic-tomcat/README.md

 Updated Environments/Dev/AsCode
 Updated Environments/Dev/Tomcat-Dev-AsCode
 Applying deployment.yaml (imported by xebialabs.yaml)

 Task [Update deployment of 'Applications/Java/PetPortal/3.0.4' to 'Environments/Dev/Tomcat-Dev-AsCode'] started (039f79f7-aad2-4bea-bf35-4a9ec01888f6)
 Applying xebialabs.yaml
 Done
 ```

+### Using the devops as-code to migrate to micro-services & containers

+The petclinic backend is now split into several micro services: vet-service, dog-service, cat-service.
+The dog-service & cat-service depend of a common service: pet-service.

+in the `microservices`  Directory you'll find:
+* in services.yaml, the import file that point to the description of the 4 services based on k8s components
+* in application.yaml, the application based only with dependencies
+* infrastructure.yaml defines the environement with the dev k8s namespace as a new member
+* deployment.yaml triggers a deployment  PetPortal/(Version) -> Tomcat-Dev-AsCode
+* xebialabs.yaml an import yaml file that includes the 4 previous files.

+all the commands are in the `run-microservices.sh script that builds the images and runs the 'xl apply' commands.